yashu1wwww/Auto-Gmail-Send/README.md

 in 13 & 14th line with your mail and password and in 29th line recipients & 33 if you need auto send doc/files if dont want means add #in starting...

+in cmd enter

+pip install Random

+and hit enter button

 👉Auto Mail Send
 https://youtu.be/txRUFBhUTLU